GUIDE

 There are different methods:

-• Behavioral interviews : ask the candidate how he reacted and managed certain situations of his past professional experiences.
+• Behavioral interviews : Ask the candidate how they reacted to and handled certain situations from their past professional experiences.

 • Psychometric tests : Use specialized tests to measure personality traits and behavioral skills.

-• Role games : simulate professional scenarios to observe interpersonal skills and conflict management.
+• Role-playing games : Simulate professional scenarios to observe interpersonal skills and conflict management.

-• FEEDBack of former employers : collect opinions on the candidate's soft skills with his previous employers or colleagues.
+• Feedback from former employers : Gather feedback on the candidate's soft skills from their previous employers or colleagues.

-• Group assessments : organize group activities to observe the collaboration, leadership and communication of the candidate.
+• Group assessments : Organize group activities to observe the candidate's collaboration, leadership, and communication skills.

-Evaluate the soft skills of your candidates with an artificial intelligence
+Evaluate your candidates' soft skills with artificial intelligence

-Thanks to artificial intelligence, Marvin Recruiter offers advanced tools to analyze and assess the candidates' soft skills.
+Thanks to artificial intelligence, Marvin Recruiter offers advanced tools to analyze and assess candidates' soft skills.
 Our SaaS software uses sophisticated algorithms to identify behavioral skills from data collected during interviews and tests.
-Thus, recruiters are more likely to make informed decisions.
-And, ultimately, to select the candidates most suited to the position and culture of the company.
+This empowers recruiters to make more informed decisions and, ultimately, to select the candidates best suited to the position and the company culture.

-By integrating Marvin recruit into your recruitment process, you benefit from a precise and objective evaluation of soft skills.
-This improves the quality of hires and strengthens the performance of your team.
+By integrating Marvin Recruiter into your recruitment process, you benefit from a precise and objective assessment of soft skills.
+This improves the quality of hires and strengthens your team's performance.

-Find out how Marvin Recruité can transform your recruitment process, via our page dedicated to HR maintenance.
-You can also visit the page on the features of Marvin Recruit.
+Discover how Marvin Recruiter can transform your recruitment process on our dedicated HR interview page.
+You can also visit the Marvin Recruiter features page.

 FAQ: Your questions about soft skills